IoannisPapadakis/HighTechIndustries/presentation/HighTechIndustries.md

 Intriguing Results
 =================

+QWI data have a higher fraction of employment in high-tech industries **(7.91%**) in 2000 than Hecker (2005), which is to be expected, since Hecker (2005) counts employment only in HT occupations, whereas the BDS and QWI measures capture additional non-HT employment in those same industries.

 # The Dot-com Bust
 QWI shows a 1 point decline in the overall HT  employment share from the peak in 2001 to 2005.
 This seems a bit higher (from a higher base) than the equivalent BDS graph (not shown here):